Mont Blanc Tunnel fire

 On 24 March 1999, a transport truck caught fire while driving through the Mont Blanc Tunnel between France and Italy.
 When it stopped halfway through the tunnel, it violently combusted.
-Other vehicles traveling through the tunnel quickly became trapped and they also caught fire as firefighters were unable to reach the transport truck.
+Other vehicles in the tunnel quickly became trapped and caught fire as firefighters could not reach the transport truck.
 39 people were killed.
 In the aftermath, major changes were made to the tunnel to improve its safety.

 Fire

-On the morning of 24 March 1999, 39 people died when a Belgian transport truck carrying flour and margarine, which had entered the French-side portal, caught fire in the tunnel.
+On the morning of 24 March 1999, a refrigerated trailer and Volvo FH12 tractor truck, driven by Gilbert Degrave and carrying flour and margarine, entered from the French side of the tunnel.
 The truck came through the tollbooth at 10:46 CET.
 The initial journey through the tunnel was routine.

 According to the National Geographic documentary programme Seconds from Disaster, the fire and smoke appeared at around 10:49.
-Shortly after, the driver realized something was wrong as cars coming in the opposite direction flashed their headlights at him; a glance in his mirrors showed white smoke coming out from under his cabin.
+Shortly after, the driver realized something was wrong as cars coming in the opposite direction flashed their headlights at him; a glance in his mirrors showed white smoke coming from under his cabin.
 This was not yet considered a fire emergency.
-In fact, there had been 16 other truck fires in the tunnel over the previous 35 years, always extinguished on the spot by the drivers.
+In fact, in the previous 35 years, there had been 16 other truck fires in the tunnel, all extinguished on the spot by the drivers.

-At 10:53, the driver of the vehicle, Gilbert Degrave, stopped 6 km into the 11.6 km tunnel, in an attempt to fight the fire, but was suddenly forced back when the payload violently combusted.
-Degrave subsequently abandoned his vehicle and ran to the Italian entrance of the tunnel.
+At 10:53, Degrave stopped 6 km into the 11.6 km tunnel to attempt to fight the fire, but was forced back when the payload suddenly burst into flames.
+He abandoned his vehicle and ran to the Italian entrance of the tunnel.

-At 10:54, one of the drivers called from refuge 22 to raise the alarm.
-At 10:55, the tunnel employees triggered the fire alarm and stopped any further traffic from entering.
-At this point, there were at least 10 cars and 18 trucks in the tunnel that had entered from the French side.
+At 10:54, a driver called from refuge 22 to raise the alarm.
+At 10:55, tunnel employees triggered the fire alarm and stopped further traffic from entering.
+At this point, there were at least 10 cars and 18 trucks in the tunnel that entered from the French side.
 A few vehicles from the Italian side passed the Volvo truck without stopping.
-Some of the cars from the French side managed to turn around in the narrow two-lane tunnel to retreat back to France, but navigating the road in the dense smoke that had rapidly filled the tunnel quickly made this impossible.
+Some cars from the French side managed to turn around in the narrow two-lane tunnel to retreat back to France, but navigating the road in the dense smoke that rapidly filled the tunnel quickly made this impossible.

-Between 10:53 and 10:57, the smoke had already covered half a kilometre of the French side.
-The larger trucks were stranded, as they did not have the space to turn around, and reversing out was not an option.
+Between 10:53 and 10:57, the smoke had covered half a kilometre of the French side.
+The larger trucks were stranded, as they had insufficient space to turn around, and reversing out was not an option.